AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 The Flow's `profile` attribute maps to the members profile_space, profile_idc, profile_compatibility_indication, progressive_source_flag, interlaced_source_flag, non_packed_constraint_flag, frame_only_constraint_flag and copied_44bits and  of the HEVC_video_descriptor of an MPEG2-TS transport stream.
 See section Multiplexed Flows.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
  The Flow resource MUST indicate the H.265 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.265 bitstream.
-It MUST comply with the stream's active parameter sets.
+The stream's active parameter sets MUST be compliant with the `level` attribute of the Flow.
 The permitted `level` values are strings, defined as per ITU-T Rec.
 H.265 Annex A
   - "Main-1"
   - "Main-2", "Main-2.1"
   - "Main-3"